 Teachers play a vital role in the level of bullying in their classrooms.
 According to research, students’ perceptions regarding teacher attitudes towards bullying are associated with the level of bullying problems in a classroom.
-A study in the Journal of Abnormal Child Psychology found that as students started to perceive their teachers’ attitudes as more disapproving of bullying, their bullying behavior was reduced.
+A study in the Journal of Abnormal Child Psychology found that as students started to perceive their teachers’ attitudes as more disapproving of bullying, their bullying behavior in school was reduced.
 This is strong evidence for the importance of teachers communicating their disapproval of bullying to students.

 Mistake #4 Having an Unreasonably Drawn-Out Teacher Hiring Process

 Your teacher talent pipeline may be negatively affected by your hiring process.
 How so?
 Think about the standard hiring process — resume screening, phone calls, interviews, background checks, along with an entire lists of things that must occur before you make an offer to the potential hire.
 The process often takes a number of weeks.
-With the demand for qualified teachers rising on an international level, it’s safe to assume the candidates you’re interested in are also been sought out by other schools.
+With the demand for qualified language teachers rising on an international level, it’s safe to assume the candidates you’re interested in are also been sought out by other schools.
 They’re not likely to stick around for too long waiting for an offer.
 A protracted hiring process is an almost guaranteed way to lose amazing teacher candidates.

 Don’t think that the solution is about cutting out the steps that ensure that the educator you put in front of your students is safe, enthusiastic, knowledgeable and qualified.
 Most of the steps in the traditional hiring process are essential in guaranteeing the quality of candidates.
 However, cutting down on some manual labor and paperwork involved may vastly improve your hiring process and increase your teacher retention rate.